matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 The high correlation coefficient of 0.98 suggests a strong correlation between an employee's salary and age.

-The flexibility of data frames makes working with data sets very easy in R. Many functions, such as those that import data from external sources, natively create data frames for you.
+The flexibility of data frames makes working with data sets quite easy in R. Many functions, such as those that import data from external sources, natively create data frames for you.
 Before continuing, make sure you are comfortable with the basics of data frames.

 ## Test for Correlation

+*Code for this section:* [Correlation](/Linear-Regression/Correlation.R)

 A test statistic exists for correlation, allowing us to formally test the strength of a linear association between two variables.
 We use a t-test [[5]](#references):